 4. Commuter Benefits

-There are different types of commuter benefits; some let you pay for your transit costs with pre-tax dollars, meaning you won’t have to pay taxes on the portion of your paycheck that goes toward your subway fare card, for example.
+Some let you pay for your transit costs with pre-tax dollars, meaning you won’t have to pay taxes on the portion of your paycheck that goes toward your subway fare card, for example.
 Others might allow you to set up tax-exempt accounts that help pay for parking.
 Still other companies might provide shuttles to and from public transportation so that you can leave your car at home.

 5. Wellness Programs

-Your company wants you to stay healthy and happy, so they may offer programs that encourage things like exercise and work-life balance.
 Because wellness is such a broad concept, there’s no standard for what a typical program might look like.